Jacqueline Huscroft-D'AngeloResearch Associate Professor

 M.S., Special Education, University of Nebraska at Omaha, 2007

 B.S., Education, Peru State College, 2005

-Jacqueline Huscroft-D'Angelo joined the Department of Special Education and Communication Disorders as a research assistant professor in the Academy for Child and Family Well Being in October 2015.
+Jacqueline Huscroft-D'Angelo joined the Department of Special Education and Communication Disorders in October 2015 and serves as a research associate professor in the Academy for Child and Family Well Being.

 After earning her doctorate in educational studies with an emphasis in special education and emotional and behavioral disorders from Nebraska in 2012, Jacqueline spent three years as a research faculty member for the Alice Neeley Special Education Research and Service (ANSERS) Institute at Texas Christian University.
 In that role, she was primarily responsible for three projects - collaboratively developing a systematic response to intervention program with a large urban district and help build capacity for sustainability of the program with the district; evaluation of the effectiveness of a professional development model across 77 districts; and conducting intervention research in the area of mathematics, technology, and disabilities.